 Another tip to prevent snow buildup in your snowblower is to make sure you are moving quickly while it.
 If you go too slowly, the snow isn’t moving through the machine quickly enough.
 Some snowblowers require some speed to help propel the ice and snow.

 To read more about how to use a snowblower in wet snow, read this post by anestwithayard.com.
+And you need help with choosing the best snowblower for wet snow, read this blog.

 Do you feel more prepared for the winter season ahead?
 Ready to prepare your snowblower for the worst?